-Applicants are notified in writing if they are selected to receive a scholarship award.
-All applicants can login to AcademicWorks site (https://occf.academicworks.com)to check on the status of an application.
-A status of “not qualified” or “declined” indicates that an applicant was not selected for an award.
+Applicants are notified in writing through the U.S. Postal Service if they are selected to receive a scholarship award.
+All applicants can login to AcademicWorks site (https://occf.academicworks.com) to check on the status of an application.
+A status of “Not Awarded” indicates that an applicant was not selected for an award.
 Because of the rolling scholarship deadlines, we encourage applicants to check the website regularly for status updates.

 What happens if I am selected as a scholarship recipient?